 In other words, you basically get to lobotomize the enemies that have been giving you hell since you first met them.
 Revenge is awesome.

 Escort missions are never fun.
 The escortee is useless, dies in one hit, and seems to go out of his/her way to get into trouble.
 That is, unless you are playing Metroid Prime 3.
-This may just be this troper's opinion, but the Escort Mission near the end of the game is a Crowning Moment of Awesome for the trope.
+This may just be this troper's opinion, but the Escort Mission near the end of the game is a Crowning Moment Of Awesome for the trope.
 You are tasked with protecting 12 Demolition Troopers as you make your way through a series of transit stations while being assaulted endlessly by an onslaught of Space Pirates of all ranks, and even a Berserker Knight towards the end.
 However, it turns out that these troopers are pretty damned skilled at battling.
 They can go toe-to-toe with many of the pirates.
-Sometimes, the tide even turn.
+Sometimes, even turn the tide.
 Finding yourself cornered by five super pissed Space Pirates with nearly full health and their armor still attached?
 The troopers will assist you, shooting at the pirates until their armor comes off, and keep firing, draining the pirates health, possibly even killing them.
 When this troper finished the mission, he said to himself "This is how an escort mission should be".

 This troper recalls having the engineers actually FINISH the Berserker Knight mini-boss after whitling it down to half health.
 BAD.
 ASS.